Skip to content

 Your career development

-Nottingham Trent University prides itself on the real-world relevance of its courses, and places particular emphasis on helping students to develop the academic and practical know-how that encourages initiative, innovation and academic excellence.
+Nottingham Trent University prides itself on the real-world relevance of its courses, and places particular emphasis on helping doctoral candidates to develop the academic and practical know-how that encourages initiative, innovation and academic excellence.

 All our research degrees incorporate a programme of supporting studies designed to develop knowledge and skills of all aspects of the research process, including the funding and dissemination of research.
 This will ensure that you have the necessary expertise to successfully complete your doctoral programme and lay sound foundations for your future career.